sharminpathan/image-classification-using-cnn/Readme.md

 Preprocessing:
 - First step is to getting data in.
 For this, we used data layer concept which uses LMDB as a database.
-- The images were accessed from LMDB.
-LMDB is a database when using large datasets.
-It provides easy access.
 - LMDB requires text files that contain image paths and labels for the training and validation sets.
 - Xtrain.txt and Xval.txt contain the image lists extracted from S3 for the training and validation images.
 70% of the X_train dataset was used for training and the rest 30% for validation.
 - LMDBs were created using the following commands: